The Twin Suns Set on the Skywalker Saga with "The Rise of Skywalker"

 As we say goodbye to these characters, the sad reality is that we will also start to say goodbye to some of the actors who portray them.
 After the loss of Carrie Fisher, shortly after principal photography of The Last Jedi had wrapped, we all wondered how the passing of General Leia would be handled in The Rise of Skywalker.
 Using unused footage and a little bit of movie magic with Fisher’s daughter, Billie Lourd, Leia’s final sendoff in The Rise of Skywalker was handled well.

 There was an appropriate reverence for the original trio of Han, Luke, and Leia, and each character’s brief moments in the film, including Harrison Ford’s scene with his son and Luke’s moment with Rey, were wonderful.

 Story beats are often forced, major payoffs and reveals rushed, and significant themes muddled throughout this entire trilogy.
 Questions are answered, some better than others, but The Rise of Skywalker does its best to finish the story, satisfy Star Wars fans, respect the legacy of what’s come before, and end the saga on a high note.

-With that being said, I hope you enjoy Star Wars: The Rise of Skywalker and future Star Wars stories in the years to come.
-I’ll be reviewing The Mandalorian next week so don’t forget to check back.
 Thank you so much for reading.
-If you liked this post, tap the heart below, and if you loved it, don’t forget to subscribe to Perspectives off the Page for updates and new content.
+If you liked this post, tap the heart below, and if you loved it, don’t forget to subscribe to be the first to know when new content lands.

-Until then, Merry Christmas, Storytellers, and May the Force be with You!
+Until then, Merry Christmas and May the Force be with You!